 Check the shelves of any research (or mad) scientist and you'll likely find Sigma-Aldrich's chemical products.
 The company is a leading supplier of chemicals to research laboratories.
-It has more than 103,000 accounts, including labs involved in government and commercial research, for 170,000 chemical and biochemical and 45,000 equipment products it offers in its Sigma, Aldrich, Fluka and Supelco catalogs.
+It has more than 100,000 accounts, including labs involved in government and commercial research, for 230,000 chemical and biochemical and 45,000 equipment products it offers in its Sigma, Aldrich, Fluka and Supelco catalogs.
+It makes about 110,000 of the products it sells.
 The business derives revenues from two major areas: Research Chemicals (essentials, specialties, and biotech), and Fine Chemicals (commercial applications).
-In 2014 the company agreed to be acquired by Germany-based pharmaceutical company Merck for $17 billion.
+In 2014 the company agreed to be acquired by Germany-based pharmaceutical giant Merck for $17 billion.

-Sigma-Aldrich operates in almost 40 countries, and sells its products worldwide.
-The US accounted for 37% of 2012 revenues.
+Sigma-Aldrich operates in 37 countries, and sells its products worldwide.
+The US accounted for 38% of 2013 revenues.

 Sales and Marketing